FlowFuse/website/src/_includes/core-nodes/tls-use-case.md

-## What is TLS config node in Node-RED?
+## What is the TLS config node in Node-RED?

 In Node-RED, the TLS Config node is used to configure Transport Layer Security (TLS) settings for secure communication over networks.
 TLS ensures that data transmitted between applications, servers, devices is encrypted and secure.
-However, this node is not directly available in the Node-RED palette; it is accessible within Node-RED core nodes and custom nodes used for communicating with other services over the internet.
+However, this node is not directly available in the Node-RED palette; it is accessible within configuration settings of some Node-RED core nodes and some custom nodes used for facilitating network communication, such as HTTP-In, TCP-In, and custom nodes like Kafka, MongoDB, etc.

 ## Configuring TLS config node